HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 {{ figure_markup(
   image="rank-adoption.png",
-  caption="SSG adoption share by rank", description="Bar chart represents adoption share between SSGs for different ranked sites.
+  caption="SSG adoption share by rank.", description="Bar chart represents adoption share between SSGs for different ranked sites.
 Next.js shows great results when exploring data of popular sites.
 3.83% of the top 1,000 sites are Next.js (70% of all SSG sites in that category).
 Nuxt.js has 0.53% (9.7% share) and Gatsby 0.11% (1.9% share).The other ranks show varying degrees if these numbers with Next.js share shrinking and Nuxt.js and Gatsby growing over the ranks.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRUiAdcUCSYyS7cQcQlE9uKeMSacgRudtf4pFRkIKKCt8Nw18qOod6TaAUL7tfm8pUbCPKShEN0jJOS/pubchart?oid=1137882647&format=interactive", sheets_gid="1005292860",